A creamy coffee cocktail, the White Russian is a classic cocktail worth knowing. Made with vodka, coffee liqueur and cream, this after-dinner

 Variations and substitutions

-Try one of these variations of this drink recipe instead of the classic
+Try one of these variations of this

 - Too boozy?
 Add an extra splash or two of cream and stir it in to help dilute the booze.